Library of America: Overview and history

 The publisher aims to keep classics and notable historical and genre works in print permanently to preserve America's literary and cultural heritage.
-Although the LOA sells more than a quarter-million volumes annually, the publisher depends on individual contributions to help meet the costs of preparing, marketing, manufacturing, and maintaining its books.
+Previously, often only the best-known works of an author remained in print, as exemplified by Stephen Crane, whose novels and short stories were but whose poetry and journalism were not.
+As LOA chief executive Cheryl Hurley stated in 2001, "We're not only a publisher, we're a cultural institution."
+Although the LOA sells more than a quarter-million volumes annually, with the original seed money having run out, the publisher depends on individual contributions to help meet the costs of preparing, marketing, manufacturing, and maintaining its books.
+In one large form of donation, as of 2001 a $50,000 contribution could sponsor a particular book being kept in print.
 Some books published as additions to the series are not kept in print in perpetuity.